 Maybe you have these questions too?
 Or if you didn’t already, you do now!

-Find the walk that captures your imagination—whether that be fairytale castles and tiny villages; wide open spaces or rugged coastlines; or an easy, flat walk (or cycle) along a canal towpath.
+Choose a walk — find the walk that captures your imagination, whether that be fairy-tale castles and tiny villages; wide open spaces or rugged coastlines; or an easy, flat walk (or cycle) along a canal towpath.

-Put together a schedule that allows plenty of time to explore those fairytale castles; includes a rest day—or a lazy afternoon—in one of France’s most beautiful villages; and coincides with the local market day.
+Plan your itinerary — put together a schedule that allows plenty of time to explore those fairy-tale castles; includes a rest day—or a lazy afternoon—in one of France’s most beautiful villages; and coincides with the local market day.

-Whether you set out each morning and walk as far as feels comfortable or you have your luggage transferred and need your accommodation booked in advance, it’s always nice to know where your next bed is and how to contact your host!
+Book your accommodation — whether you set out each morning and walk as far as feels comfortable or you have your luggage transferred and need your accommodation booked in advance, it’s sometimes nice to know where your next bed is and how to contact your host!

 Where to find me